xot/ElectraOne/DOCUMENTATION.md

 The ```EffectController.py``` module handles this, with the help of ```ElectraOneDumper.py``` (that creates device presets on the fly based on the information it can obtain from Live about the parameters of the device, see [further below](#generating-an-e1-preset)) and ```Devices.py```(that contains preloaded, fine-tuned, presets for common devices).

 Module ```EffectController.py``` uses the same method as described above for the different mixer classes to map MIDI controls to device parameters,  initialising controller values and keeping values in sync.
 This is relatively straightforward as all device parameters can be mapped using ```LiveMidiMap.map_midi_cc```.
+(Note that unfortunately certain devices omit certain controls from their parameter list.)
 The complexity lies in having the right preset to upload to the E1, and knowing how the CC parameters are assigned in this preset.

 When the selected device changes, ```EffectController``` does the following.

-1. A patch for the newly selected device is uploaded to the Electra One to slot ```EFFECT_PRESET_SLOT ``` (default the second slot of the sixt bank).
+1. A patch for the newly selected device is uploaded to the Electra One to slot ```EFFECT_PRESET_SLOT``` (default the second slot of the sixt bank).
    - If a user-defined patch exists, that one is used.
    - If not, the parameters for the newly selected device are retrieved from Live (using ```device.parameters```) and automatically converted to a Electra One patch (see ```ElectraOneDumper.py```) in the order specified by the configuration constant ```ORDER```.